-- Staff Training: Regular training is provided to staff on safeguarding, Prevent duty, bullying, harassment, and sexual misconduct. - Student Awareness: Sessions and resources is available to students to raise awareness and promote a safe campus culture.
+- Staff Training: Regular training will be provided to staff on safeguarding, Prevent duty, bullying, harassment, and sexual misconduct. - Student Awareness: Sessions and resources will be available to students to raise awareness and promote a safe campus culture.

 Monitoring and Review